BobaBoard/boba-docs/docs/engineering/knowledge-base/development-lifecycle.md

 At a high level, the git development lifecycle follows these steps:

-0. **The developer "forks" the code.** This creates a separate copy of the codebase that is owned by the developer itself.
+0. **The developer "forks" the code.** This creates a separate copy of the codebase owned by the developer itself.
 No matter what changes the developer makes, the original codebase (called `upstream`) will remain unchanged.
 1. **The developer creates a "feature branch" on their "fork".** When the developer first forks the code, they are placed on the official "current version" of the codebase, called `master` (or `main`).
 Rather than modify `master` directly, the developer then creates a "feature branch" to make their edits on.

    For example, if the developer is working on adding a "read more" feature, they might create a branch called `read-more`.
 Creating branches allows a developer to work on many independent features at the same time.